david-cattermole/mayaMatchMoveSolver/DEVELOPER.md

 C++ code linting is not (yet) enforced.

+# Rust Tools

+To format all Rust code please use `rustfmt` that comes with Rust.

+To check your Rust code for common issues use the `cargo clippy` command.

 # Testing

 Testing is an essential step in the Maya Matchmove Solver project, all